cnupy/ethnode-health/README.md

 # Overview

-Docker Compose file for monitoring Ethereum node shync status over HTTP
+Docker Compose project for monitoring Ethereum node sync status over HTTP

 # How to run: